A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Introduction

 As explained earlier, degradation models are coupled to electrochemical models, to which they add complexity.
-If the standard DFN model is already complex enough for many applications, adding degradation effects only increases this complexity.
-For this reason, researchers have explored coupling degradation effects to simpler models, such as Single Particle Models \cite{Lin2018,Pang2019,Safari2009}.
+If the standard DFN model is already complex enough for many applications, adding degradation effects only increases this complexity \rv{\cite{Sikha2004,Ning2006}}.
+For this reason, researchers have explored coupling degradation effects to simpler models, such as Single Particle Models \rv{\cite{Safari2009,Lin2018,Pang2019,Yu2022}}.
 However, this is typically done in an \emph{ad hoc} manner, which often leads to inconsistencies.
-For example, in \cite{Lin2018,Pang2019} the loss of interfacial current to the SEI reaction is not taken into account, and thus the total amount of lithium is not conserved.
+For example, in \rv{\cite{Lin2018,Pang2019,Yu2022}} the loss of interfacial current to the SEI reaction is not taken into account, and thus the total amount of lithium is not conserved.
 Therefore, it is clear that such simplified models for battery degradation should be rigorously derived to ensure they are consistent with the physical principles of the DFN model.
 Asymptotic methods provide a robust framework to simplify complex models in a systematic manner.
-These methods have already been applied to battery models such as the DFN model to derive Single Particle Models and other reduced models (e.g. \cite{BrosaPlanella2021,Marquis2019,Moyles2019}) but, to the best of our knowledge, they have not yet been applied to derive models accounting for degradation.
+Such methods have already been applied to battery models such as the DFN model to derive Single Particle Models and other reduced models (e.g. \cite{BrosaPlanella2021,Marquis2019,Moyles2019}) but, to the best of our knowledge, they have not yet been applied to derive models accounting for degradation.

-Asymptotic methods use \emph{a priori} assumptions about the size of certain dimensionless parameters to simplify the model.
-These methods are also known as perturbation methods and have solid mathematical foundations \cite{Bender1999,Hinch1991}.
-The advantages of asymptotic methods are that they are \begin{itemize} \item \textbf{Generic:} they can be applied to any model. \item \textbf{Systematic:} they ensure consistency between full and reduced models. \item \textbf{Flexible:} correction terms can be calculated to obtain the desired accuracy. \end{itemize} Therefore, we can use these methods to simplify degradation models while ensuring that the reduced models are physically consistent with the full models.
+\rvv{We will use standard asymptotic methods \cite{Bender1999,Hinch1991}, also known as perturbation methods, to simplify the model based on \emph{a priori} assumptions about the size of certain dimensionless parameters.
+Asymptotic methods offer the advantages of being generic, systematic and flexible.
+Therefore, we can use them to simplify battery degradation models while ensuring that the reduced models are physically consistent with the full models.}